ohsai/API-Gateway/README.md

 ====== Regional request test ======
  * Right :
 Request without region code : HTTP/1.1 200 OK
-Request for en region code at kr region : HTTP/1.1 200 OK Request for kr region code at en region : HTTP/1.1 200 OK Request for service only in kr : HTTP/1.1 200 OK Request for service only in en : HTTP/1.1 200 OK
+Request for kr region code and service only in kr at en region : HTTP/1.1 200 OK Request for en region code and service only in en at kr region : HTTP/1.1 200 OK Request for service only in kr : HTTP/1.1 200 OK Request for service only in en : HTTP/1.1 200 OK
  * Wrong :